Anthropology: Military involvement

 Anthropologists' involvement with the U.S. government, in particular, has caused bitter controversy within the discipline.
 Franz Boas publicly objected to US participation in World War I, and after the war, he published a brief exposé and condemnation of the participation of several American archaeologists in espionage in Mexico under their cover as scientists.

-But by the 1940s, many of Boas' anthropologist contemporaries were active in the allied war effort against the Axis powers (Nazi Germany, Fascist Italy, and Imperial Japan).
+But by the 1940s, many of Boas' anthropologist contemporaries were active in the Allied war effort against the Axis powers (Nazi Germany, Fascist Italy, and Imperial Japan).
 Many served in the armed forces, while others worked in intelligence (for example, the Office of Strategic Services and the Office of War Information).
-At the same time, David H. Price's work on American anthropology during the Cold War provides detailed accounts of the pursuit and dismissal of several anthropologists from their jobs for communist sympathies.
+At the same time, David H. Price's work on American anthropology during the Cold War provides detailed accounts of the pursuit and dismissal of several anthropologists from their jobs based on communist sympathies.

 Attempts to accuse anthropologists of complicity with the CIA and government intelligence activities during the Vietnam War years have turned up little.
-Many anthropologists (students and teachers) were active in the antiwar movement.
+Many anthropologists (students and teachers) were active in the anti-war movement.
 Numerous resolutions condemning the war in all its aspects were passed overwhelmingly at the annual meetings of the American Anthropological Association (AAA).

 Professional anthropological bodies often object to the use of anthropology for the benefit of the state.
 Their codes of ethics or statements may proscribe anthropologists from giving secret briefings.
 The Association of Social Anthropologists of the UK and Commonwealth (ASA) has called certain scholarship ethically dangerous.
 The "Principles of Professional Responsibility" issued by the American Anthropological Association and amended through November 1986 stated that "in relation with their own government and with host governments ... no secret research, no secret reports or debriefings of any kind should be agreed to or given."
 The current "Principles of Professional Responsibility" does not make explicit mention of ethics surrounding state interactions.

 Anthropologists, along with other social scientists, were working with the US military as part of the US Army's strategy in Afghanistan.
 The Christian Science Monitor reports that "Counterinsurgency efforts focus on better grasping and meeting local needs" in Afghanistan, under the Human Terrain System (HTS) program; in addition, HTS teams are working with the US military in Iraq.
 In 2009, the American Anthropological Association's Commission on the Engagement of Anthropology with the US Security and Intelligence Communities (CEAUSSIC) released its final report concluding, in part, that:

 When ethnographic investigation is determined by military missions, not subject to external review, where data collection occurs in the context of war, integrated into the goals of counterinsurgency, and in a potentially coercive environment – all characteristic factors of the HTS concept and its application – it can no longer be considered a legitimate professional exercise of anthropology.
 In summary, while we stress that constructive engagement between anthropology and the military is possible, CEAUSSIC suggests that the AAA emphasize the incompatibility of HTS with disciplinary ethics and practice for job seekers and that it further recognize the problem of allowing HTS to define the meaning of 'anthropology' within DoD.